 In accordance with 28 U.S.C.
-Section 1863(b)(6), the Court finds that the following persons, employed on a full-time basis, are barred from jury service on the ground that they are exempt.
+Section 1863(b)(6), the Court finds that individuals who comprise the following groups of persons or occupational classes shall, in the public interest, be exempt from performing jury service, and that their exemption is not inconsistent with the policies set forth in 28 U.S.C.
+Sections 1861 and 1862.

-- (a) Members in active service in the Armed Forces of the United States; - (b) Members of the fire or police departments of any state or local government; or - (c) Public officers of the Government of the United States, or of any state or local government, who are actively engaged in the performance of their official duties.
+- (a) Members in active service in the Armed Forces of the United States; - (b) Members of the fire or police departments of any state, district, territory, possession, or subdivision thereof; or - (c) Public officers in the executive, legislative, or judicial branches of the Government of the United States, or any state, district, territory, or possession or subdivision thereof, who are actively engaged in the performance of their official duties.